 The result is a stark reality in which billions of human lives are directly and indirectly affected by an arguably untrustworthy scientific community.
-Medicine and pharmacology, technology, finance, education, food production, public and corporate policymaking — slicing clear across the breadth of our modern world, all of it is influenced and populated by some form of data collection, research, interpretation, dissemination and study.
+Medicine and pharmacology, technology, finance, education, food production, public and corporate policymaking — slicing clear across the breadth of our modern world — all of it is influenced and populated by some form of data collection, research, interpretation, dissemination, and study.
 One problem is obviously related to and inclusive of the peer review system and its inherent politics and biases, the gatekeepers of revered scientific journals, and the flailing efforts of greater academia.
-There is simply no aspect to our collective epistemic consideration left untouched by this malefic distortion, yet it absolutely must be addressed, and now.
+There is simply no aspect of our collective epistemic consideration left untouched by this malefic distortion, yet it is imperative that it be addressed, and now.

 Latin maleficus wicked, mischievous, from male + -ficus -fic

 Latin distortus, past participle of distorquēre, from dis- + torquēre to twist

 The remedy to this widespread concern will, of course, require considerable effort, resources, and time — and likely a wholesale upheaval, reformation, and disruption to the greater scientific community.
 It’s a shame countless billions of dollars and generations of effort have been burned up in senseless, myopic, narrow-minded, infantilistic, narcissistic stupidity.
 This seems to be a common theme of this past century.